jannikmi/timezonefinder/README.rst

 This is a fast and lightweight python project for looking up the corresponding timezone for a given lat/lng on earth entirely offline.

-NOTE: tz_world is not being maintained any more and the new data (s. below) is unfortunately much bigger (40+MB).
-I am sorry for this, but at least it is up to date.
-In case size and speed matter more you than actuality, consider checking out older versions of timezonefinder(L).
-The timezone polygons also do NOT follow the shorelines any more (as they did with tz_world).
-This makes the results of closest_timezone_at() somewhat meaningless (as with timezonefinderL).

 The underlying timezone data is now based on work done by `Evan Siroky <https://github.com/evansiroky/timezone-boundary-builder>`__.
 Current version: 2017a (March 2017, since 2.1.0)
 Previously: `tz_world <http://efele.net/maps/tz/world/>`__ 2016d (May 2016, until 2.0.2)